toggle-it/toggle-it/apps/api/README.md

 The const with `_KEY` as a suffix will have camelCase styled value with `_key` keyword omitted.\
 All others will have same value as variable name.

+### Naming convention for service methods

+- `findBy*` should handle all exceptions
+- `queryBy*` should return mongo-Document without handling any exception